SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 ```

->Note: in printTreeValues we used a specific method called in-ordert traverse.
-It will be explained in details in below sections.
+>Note: in printTreeValues function, we used a specific method called in-ordert traverse.
+It will be explained in the following sections.

 Output:
 ```java